 Orthodoxy vs. Orthopraxy

 The lack of universality in language and in logic and their inability to sanctify us when we syncretistically tie tightly worded confessions to the faith has pushed some to swing back across the pendulum from orthodoxy (having the right opinion) to orthopraxy (doing the right thing).
 I get why.
-When doctrinal debates about the “Eternal Subordination of the Son” cause unChristlike behavior in a conversation about Christ, why not just throw it out the window?
+When doctrinal debates about the “Eternal Subordination of the Son” cause unChristlike behavior in a conversation about Christ, why not just throw the argument over words out the window?
 Shouldn’t the buck stop with whether or not you embody the humility, boldness, grace, love, and justice of Jesus, regardless of which noun you use to describe his current form and its duration?
 (If your conscience just cringed when you read that sentence, please repent ;)

 But doing the right thing isn’t enough.
 Orthopraxy can’t order our lives from the inside out.
 Without a worldview shift, the orthoprax imperative to do good things erodes into a misguided map for behavioral modification.
 Doing God’s kind of good doesn’t come naturally.
 We can only “will it” for a while.
 If all we needed to know were the right things to do so we could impose God’s instructions on our ugly instincts, then the Bible could have just been a long string of commands.
+But it’s not.

 Orthopraxy is meant to be the external fruit of a well-ordered worldview inside.
 When we are properly grafted into God’s story and rescued from the soliloquy of our individual lives, then our instincts can align with his instructions.
 A rearranged imagination (i.e., faith) makes his ways make sense.
 His orders become an exposition of the way to live life best rather than an imposition on our individual stories.
 But we need a story bigger than just “do the right things” to reinvent the way we think and feel about everything around us.